Pocket trumpets have a reputation for questionable quality.

 The Allora MXPT 5801 features an elegant black nickel finish and is pitched in Bb, for a sound that’s very similar to the traditional trumpet.
 This model features a stainless steel piston, brass bell, first and third slide adjustment and a 459 inch lead pipe.

 The brass highlights and vintage black nickel finish give this trumpet a unique look that’s very eye catching.
-This model received plenty of positive consumer feedback and is currently our top rated instrument.
+This model received plenty of positive consumer feedback and is currently our top rated instrument with a Musicaroo rating of 9.6 out of 10 (or 4.8 out of 5).